Divy1211/AoE2DE_UGC_Guide/docs/general/xs/constants.md

 ID of the player resource Elevation Bonus Higher.
 Check [here](../../resources/resources/#211-elevation-higher-bonus "Jump to: Game Mecahnicsc > Resources > #211-elevation-higher-bonus") for more info about what this resource does.

-### 11.191. cAttributeElevationBonusLoweer
+### 11.191. cAttributeElevationBonusLower

 Value: `#!cpp int 212`

-ID of the player resource Elevation Bonus Loweer.
+ID of the player resource Elevation Bonus Lower.
 Check [here](../../resources/resources/#212-elevation-lower-bonus "Jump to: Game Mecahnicsc > Resources > #212-elevation-lower-bonus") for more info about what this resource does.

 ### 11.192. cAttributeTriggerSharedLOS